ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### Problem

-You're trying to delete something that's been used elsewhere
+You're trying to delete something that's been used elsewhere.

 ### Solution

-Delete "child" data
+Delete "child" data.

 ### More Information